Table of Contents

 They are called Fender V-Mod II single-coils and are a high-quality pickup design.
 This is easy to find when you know the make and model of your guitar.

 Another company that designs its own pickups is PRS.
 Their custom 24 guitar model is equipped with 85/15 S humbuckers.

 They are also coil-tapped for single-coil performance as well.
 This information can be found right on their website, making it very easy to know what pickups are in the guitar.

 Charvel Pro-Mod San Dimas Style 1

-This guitar has a pair of Seymour Duncan humbuckers, which are some of the most popular aftermarket pickups available.
+This guitar has a pair of Seymour Duncan humbuckers.
+These are some of the most popular aftermarket pickups available.

-The pickups themselves are labeled with the Seymour Duncan brand name, which at least helps you along.
+The pickups themselves are labeled with the Seymour Duncan brand name.
+This will at least help you along.
 But this is a great example of a company that uses another brand’s pickups in their guitars.

 Identify Pickups By Model or Serial Number